 Will you be doing the Query Gong game show again?
 Yes.

 Do you offer any discounts?
 Yes, we have discounts for educators, full-time college students, active or retired military and their spouses, law enforcement officers, first responders, nurses and allied health professionals.
 We also have a referral reward program in which you can reduce your registration rate by encouraging other writers to attend.
 More details

 What if I can’t make it both days?
 We have 1-day rates available on the registration site.

 Can I bring my teen writer with me?
-Yes, we have a special rate for teens age 15 to 17 who are accompanying a conference attendee.
+Yes, we have a special rate for teens age 15 to 17.
 Please see the registration site.